Pony Express mochila

-A mochila (Spanish, pronounced [mo-chee-lah], for "knapsack", "pack", "pouch") is a removable lightweight leather cover put over a horse's saddle.
-In the 19th century, it was used as a mail bag by the Pony Express.
-Slits were cut through the eighth-inch leather to allow access to the saddle horn and cantle.
+A Pony Express mochila (Spanish, pronounced [mo-chee-lah], for "knapsack", "pack", "pouch") was a removable lightweight leather cover put over a horse saddle for carrying mail and was used by the Pony Express.

 Riders of the Pony Express made quick exchanges to new fresh horses, usually within a few minutes, at each remount station on their route across the United States.
 The mochila was removed from the exhausted horse and swiftly placed over the saddle of the fresh waiting horse.

-Etymology

-Linguist Joan Corominas derived the Spanish mochila from mochil ("delivery boy"), itself from Basque mutil ("boy").
-The word "mochila" connotes the soft sheepskin leather.